 CB7 - Ability to integrate knowledges and handle the complexity of making judgments based on information which, being incomplete or limited, includes considerations on social and ethical responsibilities linked to the application of their knowledge and judgments.

 Multi-part object recognition

 Multi-label object recognition

-Multi-ple data: large scale object recognition
+Multi-ple data: deep-learning for large scale object recognition

 Object Recognition in context: scene understanding and grammars